KoderDojo/go/timeline/log.md

 ### Learned

 * Heroku as a host for Go web applications.
-* Postgres as a datastore for Go Applications using *lib/pq*
+* Postgres as a datastore for Go Applications using *lib/pq*.
+* Use git to update and deploy Go Application on Heroku.

 ## August 16, 2017